Back pain is a common complaint among people of all ages, such is the strain that we put on our backs every day.

 All physiotherapy treatment is evidence-based.
 Patients coming to Circle with lower back pain will first be assessed, then have a series of goals drawn up for rehabilitation.
 A one-to-one manual physiotherapy programme could first include massage and mobilising joints and muscles.
 Then a programme of exercise might focus on use of Circle’s state-of-the-art Nordic Health Spinal equipment, precisely targeted at strengthening the spinal stability muscles, alongside Pilates.
 The treatment plan will greatly depend on a practical analysis and assessment of the patient’s problems.

-Circle’s carefully conceived Rehabilitation programme, built on VAMED’s Northern European model, offers a swift path to recovery and return to being fully active.
+Circle’s carefully conceived Rehabilitation programme offers a swift path to recovery and return to being fully active.
 Our team of consultants and therapists will assess your needs to create an individual therapy plan for your stay.
 This includes up to three hours of therapy per day, and your plan will be adjusted day by day according to your progress.

 The National Institute for Health and Care Excellence recommends